 With the Safe Alone app, simply tap “check-in” on the home screen when prompted.

 For check-ins via phone, our automated system will call the employee at designated times throughout the day.
 When the call is received, the individual enters their 4-digit PIN, confirming they are safe.

-If the check-in is missed for any reason, an automated call will follow after 3 minutes.
+If the check-in is missed for any reason, an automated call will follow within an employer-defined timline, usually after 3-5 minutes.
 Should the second check-in attempt be missed as well, an alarm is sent to our Emergency Monitoring Centre, and one of our operators will attempt to call the person.
 If this goes unanswered, ProTELEC operators immediately notify the proper parties to ensure that the lone worker or person living alone is out of harm’s way.

 Is CheckMate able to track a lone worker’s location?